 Before commencing clinical trials in humans, we must submit an Investigational New Drug application, or IND, to the FDA.
 Certain countries outside of the United States have a similar process that requires the submission of a clinical trial application much like the IND prior to the commencement of human clinical trials.
 In the European Union, for example, a clinical trial authorization application, or CTA, must be submitted for each clinical protocol to each country's national health authority and an independent ethics committee.
 Only after an IND becomes effective and/or the applicable CTA has been accepted may clinical trials begin.
 While we have stated our intention to submit additional IND and CTA applications in the future, this is only a statement of intent, and we may not be able to do so because the associated product candidates may not meet the necessary preclinical requirements.
 In addition, there can be no assurance that, once submitted, an IND or CTA will result in the actual initiation of clinical trials or that we will be able to meet our targeted timeline for the initiation of clinical trials.
 Clinical trials are subject to oversight by institutional review boards, or IRBs, and the applicable regulatory authority.
-In addition, our proposed clinical studies in the United States may require review from the Recombinant DNA Advisory Committee, or RAC, which is the advisory board to the NIH focusing on clinical trials involving gene transfer.
+In addition to FDA and IRB oversight, under guidelines promulgated by the National Institutes of Health, or NIH, gene therapy clinical trials are also subject to review and oversight by an institutional biosafety committee, or IBC, a local institutional committee that reviews and oversees research utilizing recombinant or synthetic nucleic acid molecules at that institution.
+The IBC assesses the safety of the research and identifies any potential risk to public health or the environment.
+While the NIH guidelines are not mandatory unless the research in question is being conducted at or sponsored by institutions of other reviewing of other reviewing bodies can impede or delay the initiation of a clinical trial and approved its initiation.